bartbutenaers/node-red-contrib-ui-svg/README.md

    + Seems this is not the case with DrawSvg drawings, since DrawSvg sets the fill color as a ```style``` attribute (e.g. <element style="fill:red" ... />).
    + But some third party editors use the ```fill``` attribute fill (e.g. <element fill="red" ... />), which seems to be overwritten by the dashboard theme color.
 Until we find a solution, you will have to change this manually ...

+2. The input messages are being validated (in the server side flow), and validation errors will be showed in the debug sidepanel.

+3. Not all input can be validated on the server side flow, e.g. it is impossible to determine on the server whether a specified shape id exists in the dashboard (i.e. in your browser).
+Such errors will be displayed in your browser console log (where the dashboard is running).
+However since it is sometimes very difficult to investigate that log (e.g. on smartphones), it is also possible to transfer those errors to your Node-RED debug sidebar by activating the *"Show browser errors on the server"* checkbox (in the 'Settings' panel).

+   Remark: when N drawings are visible at the moment (e.g. running in N dashboards simultaneously), then N duplicate messages will be displayed (where N can be 0 is no dashboards are open...).